g1o/POTION/README.txt

 -------------- + potion_dir + --------------

 potion_dir - path to the root directory of POTION.
+             You can use '$potion_dir' in other parameters as a shortcut to the path you defined in this parameter.

 ------------------- + paths to third-party programs + ---------------

 codeml - path to the Codeml executable of PAML package consense - path to the Consense executable of Phylip package dnaml -  path to the Dnaml executable muscle - path to the MUSCLE executable phipack - path to the Phi executable of PhiPack prank - path to the Prank executable proml - path to the Proml executable of Phylip package seqboot - path to the Seqboot executable of Phylip package trimal - path to the Trimal executable mafft - path to mafft executable phyml - path to phyml executable

 -------------- + names of output files + -------------------------